rsaccani/ads-l-map/README.md

 - Total unique devices observed per year (displayed in bar chart)
 - Monthly unique device counts for the last 12 months (displayed in line chart with trend visualization)
 - Device distribution by type and region
+- Flight paths: Black trails showing the last 10 positions of each aircraft

 ## API Endpoints